netdisco/netdisco.github.io/README.md

-## Welcome to Netdisco!

-Netdisco is a web-based network management tool suitable for small to very large networks.
-IP and MAC address data is collected into a PostgreSQL database using SNMP, CLI, or device APIs.

 Some of the things you can do with Netdisco:

 * Locate a machine on the network by MAC or IP and show the switch port it lives at